Jeunese/jeunese.github.io/docs/overview.md

 	* What information and resources the intended audience needs to complete a task.
 	* What content and resources already exist.
 	* What concepts require explanation.
-	* How to present information so that the intended audience can scan and find information that fulfils their information needs.
+	* How to present information so that the intended audience can scan and find content that fulfils their information needs.

 After creating your information experience, you should evaluate and improve on it:

-* Validate the logic behind the information flow as the intended audience moves between tasks.
+* Validate the logic behind your information flow as the intended audience moves between tasks.
 * Identify information gaps, such as incomplete steps, missing context or explanation, or a lack of technical depth.
 * Identify and remove or fix confusing, out-of-date, inaccurate, redundant, or unnecessary information.
 * Check your content for errors and that it meets the requirements outlined in your style guide.